emichris/COVID-19-Visualization/README.md

 ### 4 - How are Developing and Developed Countries coping?
 Ola
 a. we need to find a table for classifiying countries into developing/developed
-b. t-Test persepective with null hypothesis that developing countries have more cases of the virus than developed. run t-test, check p-value and coroborate the hypothesis
+b. t-Test persepective with null hypothesis that developing countries have more cases of the virus than developed. run t-test, check p-value and coroborate the hypothesis <br>

 In your visualization, compare the data for the US and the rest of the world, as well as the developed and less developed countries.
 You can supplement the datasets with other datasets.
 If you do, you must provide reference and source for the dataset.